garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 # Predicting Poverty

-Purpose of this notebook is to complete the final project for Coding Dojo Data Science and Machine Learning course, where we were tasked with finding a data source, cleaning and organizing the data, analyzing the variables in the dataset, and creating several predicting models and comparing them.
+Purpose of this notebook is to complete the final project for Coding Dojo Data Science and Machine Learning course, where we were tasked with finding a data source, cleaning and organizing the data, analyzing the variables in the dataset, and creating several predicting models and comparing their results.

 ## Goal
-Predict whether individuals from 7 different countries are below poverty line ($2.50/day), using household survey data.
+Predict whether individuals from 7 different countries are below poverty line ($2.50/day) using household survey data.

 ## Data
 Data originally comes from a Data Science competition hosted by Microsoft and Data Driven [(Data Science Capstone)](datasciencecapstone.org), and archived data was retrieved through Kaggle [(Kaggle Predicting Poverty)](https://www.kaggle.com/datasets/johnnyyiu/predicting-poverty?select=train_values_wJZrCmI.csv).

 Data containes 12,600 observations, with 59 predictor variables: ranging from age, sex, and education levels to financial activity, shocks, and income sources.

-Original outcome variable was the Poverty Probability Index, which is a calculated probability (0 to 1) if an individual is below the poverty line, based on the 59 household survey results.
+Original outcome variable was the Poverty Probability Index, which is a calculated probability (0 to 1) if an individual is below the poverty line, based on the 59 predictor variables mostly from the survey results.